headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 ###### Password

-The password in the Server Configuration is left empty and will only show dots for input when a new password is entered.
-An empty field indicates that the password hasn't changed and **does not** have to be reentered.
+The password field is either showing nothing if no password is set otherwise 20 characters to prevent unauthorized users to guess the length of the password.
+If the user wants to change the password the field must be cleared first.
+In case the password remains unchanged no changes are made.

 ##### Connection